open-bracket-space-close-bracket/python-midterm/README.md

 How you will identify tasks, assign tasks, know when they are complete, and manage work in general?

-We will use weak-strong pairings to encourage learning Will assign and discuss this in stand-up and wrap-up meetings
+- We will use weak-strong pairings to encourage learning
+- Will assign and discuss this in stand-up and wrap-up meetings

 What project management tool will be used?

-GitHub organization
+- GitHub organization, with Project board

 ## Presentation Deck